Tom Peters on leading the 21st-century organisation

 • 21st-century-AD leadership is probably just about the same as 21st-century-BC leadership.
 And, fundamentally, it is about organising the affairs of our fellow human beings to provide some sort of a service to other people.”

-The Churning, Inner Leadership is a structured framework and a set of tools for developing people, starting with yourself.
+The Churning, Inner Leadership provides a structured framework and a set of tools for developing people, starting with you, because:

-Inner Leadership is a framework and a set of tools for creating people who not only survive the changes of the 21st century but who actually use those changes to become stronger, antifragile.
-And that leadership has to begin with you.
-Because only once you know how to lead yourself, can you begin to lead others.
+Inner Leadership is a framework and a set of tools for developing people who are able not only to survive the changes of the 21st century but who can use those changes to become stronger and more inspired, antifragile, starting with you.

-Are you leading yourself and the people around you to become able to use change to become stronger and more valuable, antifragile?
+Are you leading yourself, and the people around you, to become able to use change to become stronger and more inspired, antifragile?

-Inner Leadership is a framework and tools for building inspiration in times of change.
+The Churning, Inner Leadership is a book containing a framework and a set of tools for building inspiration in times of change.

 You can sign up to daily posts here.